 The impressions can extend 100 years into the past.

-The impressions can be 500 years further in the past for each additional mana expended.
+The impressions can be 500 years further in the past for each additional mana or psi expended.

 Shared Impressions.
-You can expend 1 additional mana to share this impression with one other creature that you touch.
+You can expend 1 additional mana or psi to share this impression with one other creature that you touch.
 An unwilling target may make a Will saving throw to avoid being affected.

-As a reaction, which you take when your health drop to 0, you can choose to let your soul emerge from your body to fight on.
+As a reaction, which you use when you are reduced to 0 health, you can choose to let your soul emerge from your body to fight on.
 Your body remains unconscious and subject to death saving throws as normal.
 At the beginning of your next turn, you manifest a spirit form in your space that picks up your weapons and continues fighting on, acting on your turn and every one of your subsequent turns under your control.
 Your spirit form has your physical attributes and Defense, as well as your weapons and ammunition, and can move through other creatures and objects as if they were difficult terrain.
-This form is immune to cold, necrotic, and non-magical weapon damage.
+This form is immune to cold, necrotic, and nonmagical weapon damage.
 Your spirit form has access to all of your abilities.

 If your spirit form takes any damage or you are no longer unconscious, your spirit form vanishes.
 If your spirit form vanishes, it drops your weapons in its space.

-You can expend 1 additional mana to stabilize your dying body.
+You can expend 1 additional mana or psi to stabilize your dying body.

-As an action, you call out to the spirits of nature to rouse them against your enemies.
-Choose a point you can see within 35 meters.
+As two actions, you call out to the spirits of nature to rouse them against your enemies.
+Choose a point you can see within 20 meters.
 The spirits cause trees, rocks, and grasses in a sphere that is twice as big as normal centered on that point to become animated until the spell ends.

 Grasses and Undergrowth.
 Any area of ground in the sphere that is covered by grass or undergrowth is difficult terrain for your enemies.

 Roots and Vines.
-At the end of each of your turns, one creature of your choice that is on the ground in the sphere must succeed on a Reflex saving throw or become restrained until the spell ends.
+At the start of each of your turns, a creature of your choice that is on the ground in the sphere must succeed on a Reflex saving throw or become restrained until the spell ends.
 A restrained creature can use an action to make a Brawn check against your spell save DC, ending the effect on itself on a success.

 Rocks.
-As a bonus action on your turn, you can cause a loose rock in the sphere to launch at a creature you can see in the sphere.
+As an action, you can cause a loose rock in the sphere to launch at a creature you can see in the sphere.
 Make a ranged spell attack against the target.

-On a hit, the target takes 4d8 bludgeoning damage, and it must succeed on a Reflex saving throw or fall prone.
+On a hit, the target takes 3d8 bludgeoning damage, and it must succeed on a Reflex saving throw or fall prone.

-You can increase the damage from trees by 1d6 and the damage from rocks by 3d8 for each additional mana expended.
+You can increase the damage from trees by 1d6 and the damage from rocks by 2d8 for each additional mana or psi expended.

 As you spend 1 minute to cast this spell, you mentally contact the spirit of a long-dead creature.
 Contacting this creature can strain or even break your mind.
 When you cast this spell, make a DC 15 Will saving throw.